CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/gtceu/material.md

 Available MaterialFlags for Materials with `OreProperty`:

 * `"high_sifter_output"`: If this material has a higher output when the Crushed Purified Ore is processed in the Sifter.
+* `disable_ore_block`: Add this to remove the Ore block from this material, but keep the items like crushed, purified, impure etc..

 #### Adding Flags to a Material